sckang511/nutrisys/readme.md

 ## NutriSYS

-IMPORTANT:

-1. Please make sure that the database is as specified in config/database.php

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).
+Thank you for contributing to Nutrisys project.
+Please take note of the following:
+1. Please make sure that the database is as specified in config/database.php (especially charset and collation).
+2. Please make commits as frequently as possible with detailed messages.
+3. Please make sure the code is not broken before the commits are pushed to the remote.
+4. Please check for permission on making changes of files that are not isolated.

+## Set Up

+1. Clone this project to your web server directory.
+2. On the terminal, inside the project directory, run 'composer install' to get all the dependencies of this project
+3. Copy to create file .env from .env.example.
+Please edit the database credentials to ones of your local database.
+4. Please name the database 'nutrisys' as a convention of this project.
+5. On the terminal, inside the project directory, run 'php artisan migrate' to migrate the laravel database specifications to your local database.
+6. Lastly, run 'php artisan key:generate' to generate a key for your project.

 ## License